nurdwerks/storymaker/Books/Book 5 - The Silent Void/Chapter 08 - The Ghost Signal.md

   - _Key Dialog:_ **Figment:** "It's been real, Liz.
 Or... you know.
 Whatever reality is."
   - _Key Dialog:_ **Lisbet:** "He's gone.
 He ate the virus."

-- **Key Event:** The crew is divided over whether to follow the map to Sanctuary, with Ironwood convinced it's their birthright and Hatcher warning it's a lure.
+- **Key Event:** The crew is divided over whether to follow the map to Sanctuary, with Ironwood convinced it's their birthright and Kaelen warning it's a lure.

   - _Character Defining Moment:_ **General Ironwood** — Displays religious-like fervor for the "Founders" and the idea of reclaiming Earth 2.0.
   - _Key Dialog:_ **General Ironwood:** "It's Earth 2.0.
 It's what we were promised.
 It's what the Zenith was built to find."
-  - _Key Dialog:_ **Hatcher:** "A lighthouse warns you of rocks.
+  - _Key Dialog:_ **Kaelen Night:** "A lighthouse warns you of rocks.
 Or, if the keeper is a bastard, it guides you to the wreckers."

 _Copy this template for each scene.
 Add or remove scenes and events as needed._